ℹ️

 Safe Conduct Certificate for Allied Soldiers

 The outbreak of the Second World War saw a resolute Canada declare war on Germany on September 10, 1939, just days after Britain and France.
-True to their tradition of frontline service, the 1st Battalion, 48th Highlanders of Canada, were among the first to answer the call, embarking for overseas deployment in December 1939 as a vital component of the inaugural Canadian contingent.
-Their rigorous training in England, a crucial period for adapting to wartime realities, was unexpectedly cut short in June 1940.
-Just two weeks after the harrowing Dunkirk evacuation, the Battalion was thrust into a daring and deep thrust over 300 kilometers into France, a testament to their readiness and the urgent need for seasoned troops amidst the rapidly unfolding events on the continent.
-Furthermore, the Regiment’s commitment extended to the home front in Toronto, where they actively recruited a second battalion, which served as a crucial source of dedicated reinforcements throughout the arduous years of conflict.
+True to their tradition of frontline service, the 1st Battalion, 48th Highlanders of Canada, were among the first to answer the call, embarking for overseas deployment in December 1939 with the first Canadian contingent.
+Rigorous training in England was unexpectedly cut short in June 1940, just two weeks after the harrowing but successful evacuation of Allied troops at Dunkirk.
+The Battalion made a brief but daring thrust over 300 kilometers into France, a testament to their readiness.
+The Regiment’s commitment extended to the home front in Toronto, where they recruited a second battalion, enlisting and training a crucial source of dedicated reinforcements throughout the war